-God will not let us do that, because we need the valleys; the valleys are where we learn to depend on God.
+In the valleys we learn to depend on God.
 Our valleys teach us things we need to learn.
-Through our battles, large and small, we learn to stand strong.
-We learn to lean on God and not give up when we’re diagnosed with a serious illness or disease, when we lose someone we love, or when our world turns upside down.
+Through our battles, large and small, we learn to stand strong, lean on God and not give up when we’re diagnosed with a illnesses or diseases.
+We learn to trust God when we lose someone we love, or when our world turns upside down.
 We also learn to trust Him when life gets too stressful, too busy, or too out of control.

 On the mountaintop we learn to be ourselves.
 We no longer need to pretend.
-Nor do we have to hide behind a facade anymore, and we are no longer insecure in our testimony.
+Nor do we have to hide behind a façade anymore, and we are no longer insecure in our testimony.
 We learn that no one can define who we are in Christ Jesus – only God can define us.
 He allows us the freedom to become who He created us to be before the foundation of the world.

 Gracious God, You are my Rock and my Salvation.
-I am grateful that You love me enough to teach me Your lessons through the Holy Spirit’s guidance.
+I am grateful You love me enough to teach me Your lessons through the Holy Spirit’s guidance.
 Continue to teach me while I dwell in the valleys of life, and let me find joy on the mountaintop.

-In the sweet name of Jesus, Amen.
+In the sweet name of Jesus, amen.

 Copyright 2020: He is… Faithful and Good: Evelyn Mason Wells: All Rights Reserved